Campus Improvement Plan

 Demographics Strengths

-Though Thornwood is a small school, it is very diverse, which allows for students to learn from each other in a variety of ways beyond just the academics.
+- Thornwood is a small school, that is very diverse, and has many different cultures represented.
+We have many new immigrants from the Middle East, as well as from Central and South America.
+Our students are exposed to many different cultures, which allows for students to learn from each other in a variety of ways beyond academics.

-Students and staff are able to learn empathy for other cultures.
+- Students and staff are able to learn empathy for other cultures, and be empathetic to others that are not of their same culture and background.

 Problem Statements Identifying Demographics Needs